siberianfox/g2wiki/Power-Management.md

 	[{me:...}](#me-motor-enable) | Enable motors | {md:0} to enable all motors for default timeout (mt).
 Set non-zero value in seconds to override default timeout
 	[{md:...}](#md-motor-disable) | Disable motors | {md:0} to disable all motors.
-Set 1-6 to disable motor N only [{mt:...}](#mt-motor-timeout) | Set motor enable timeout | Default timeout in seconds [{pwr1:n}](#pwr1n-power-level-readout) | Power level readout | {pwr1:n} returns the current power level for motor 1
-	[{pwr:n}](#pwrn-power-level-group) | Power level readout group | {pwr:n}  returns all power readouts
+Set 1-6 to disable motor N only [{mt:...}](#mt-motor-timeout) | Set motor enable timeout | Default timeout in seconds [{pwr1:n}](#pwr1n-power-level-readout) | Power level readout | Return current power level for motor [{pwr:n}](#pwrn-power-level-group) | Power level readout group | Return power levels for all motors

+JSON mode and Text mode examples:
 <pre>
-JSON mode examples:
-{me:180}      Lock all motors for 3 minutes for a tooling operation {me:n}        Disable all motors
+{me:180}      $me=180     Lock all motors for 3 minutes for a tooling operation {md:n}        $md         Disable all motors
-{mt:300}      Set timeout to 5 minutes
+{mt:900}      $mt=900     Set global timeout to 15 minutes
-{pwr:n}       Query motor power level for all motors {pwr2:n}      Query motor power level for motor 2
+{pwr:n}       $pwr        Query motor power level for all motors {pwr2:n}      $pwr2       Query motor power level for motor 2

-Text mode equivalents:
-$me=180
-$md
-$mt=300
-$pwr
-$pwr2

 </pre>

 ###{me:...} Motor Enable
 This will turn on any motor that is not disabled (i.e. `{1pm:0}`).
-Providing `{me:n}` will enable the motors for the timeout specified in the `mt` value.
+Providing `{me:0}` will enable the motors for the timeout specified in the `mt` value.
 If a non-zero value is provided it will enable the motors for that many seconds.
-This is useful when attempting manual operations such as tool changes to ensure that the motors do not de-energize before the operation is complete. `{md:n}` can be used to disable the motors once the operation is complete.
+This is useful when attempting manual operations such as tool changes to ensure that the motors do not de-energize before the operation is complete. `{md:0}` can be used to disable the motors once the operation is complete.

 ###{md:...} Motor Disable
-Providing `{md:n}` will disable all motors that are not permanently enabled (i.e. `{1pm:1}`).
+Providing `{md:0}` will disable all motors that are not permanently enabled (i.e. `{1pm:1}`).
 If provided a valid motor number it will disable that motor only, excepting permanently enabled motors as well.

 ###{mt:...} Motor Timeout
 Sets the number of seconds before a motor will shut off automatically.
 Maximum about 4.2 million seconds, or about 7 weeks.
 When the timeout starts is set by the [per-motor setting](#per-motor-settings):